hyzcn/CDGAN/README.md

 </figure>

 ## Comparison
+- Data used in comparison part are stored in **Comparison** floder.
 - Two metrics are introduced to measure the similarity.
 One is Mean Squre Error (MSE) and the other is Structural Similarity Index[3] (SSIM).
 - From left to right: Result with MSE measurement.